StackVista/stackstate-docs/stackpacks/integrations/nagios.md

        collect_host_performance_data: True      # default is False
        collect_service_performance_data: True   # default is False
      ```
-2. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
+2. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
-3. Once the Agent is restarted, wait for the Agent to collect data and send it to StackState.
+3. Once the Agent is restarted, wait for the Agent to collect data and send it to Rancher Observability.

 ## Permissions for Nagios files

-Nagios StackState Agent check tails Nagios config and log files, so it should have permission to read those files.
-If you run StackState Agent with some other user than `root`, the StackState Agent user must be added to the same group that's attached to the config and log files.
+Nagios Rancher Observability Agent check tails Nagios config and log files, so it should have permission to read those files.
+If you run Rancher Observability Agent with some other user than `root`, the Rancher Observability Agent user must be added to the same group that's attached to the config and log files.
 Note that manually setting read permission isn't an option as the files can sometimes be recreated by Nagios.

 ## Release notes